Local Resilience Project

 Drivers Can Compare Gasoline and Electric Fuel Prices with eGallon.
 DOE has launched eGallon—a way for consumers to compare the costs of fueling electric vehicles versus driving on gasoline.
-The current national average eGallon price is about $1.14, meaning that a typical electric vehicle could travel as far on $1.14 worth of electricity as a similar vehicle could travel on a gallon of gasoline.
 On the site, consumers can see the latest eGallon price for their state and compare it to the price of gasoline.
-Over time, consumers will notice that the eGallon price will be far more stable and predictable than gasoline prices.
-That’s because the eGallon price depends on electricity prices, which historically are very stable; gasoline prices depend on the unstable global oil market.

-DOE Launches New Database on Residential and Commercial Building Energy Performance, June 17, 2013.
-The Energy Department today launched a new Buildings Performance Database, the largest free, publicly available database of residential and commercial building energy performance information.
+DOE Database on Residential and Commercial Building Energy Performance.
+DOE in 2013 launched a Buildings Performance Database, the largest free, publicly available database of residential and commercial building energy performance information.
 Currently, commercial and residential buildings account for approximately 70% of the electricity consumption in the nation.
 This database will allow users to access energy performance data and perform statistical analyses on more than 60,000 commercial and residential buildings across the country.
 The data can also be used to compare performance trends among similar buildings, identify and prioritize cost-saving energy efficiency improvements, and assess the range of likely savings from these improvements.

-New EPA Report: How We Build Cities and Towns Impacts Public Health and the Environment.
-As part of the fourth anniversary of the HUD-DOT-EPA Partnership for Sustainable Communities, EPA released its most comprehensive review to date on how the built environment – the way we build our cities and towns – directly affects our environment and public health.
-The publication, Our Built and Natural Environments: A Technical Review of the Interactions among Land Use, Transportation, and Environmental Quality, provides evidence that certain kinds of land use and transportation strategies can reduce the environmental and human health impacts of development.
+EPA Report: How We Build Cities and Towns Impacts Public Health and the Environment.
+As part of the fourth anniversary of the HUD-DOT-EPA Partnership for Sustainable Communities, EPA released its most comprehensive review to date on how the built environment directly affects our environment and public health.
+Our Built and Natural Environments: A Technical Review of the Interactions among Land Use, Transportation, and Environmental Quality provides evidence that certain kinds of land use and transportation strategies can reduce the environmental and human health impacts of development.